m-kupiec/compendium-react/README.md

 "If you can calculate some information from the component’s props or its existing state variables during rendering, you should not put that information into that component’s state." ([React](https://react.dev/learn/choosing-the-state-structure))

 "Don’t mirror props in state . . . if the parent component passes a different value . . . state variable would not be updated!
 The state is only initialized during the first render. . . . ”Mirroring” props into state only makes sense when you want to ignore all updates for a specific prop.
 By convention, start the prop name with `initial` or `default` to clarify that its new values are ignored" ([React](https://react.dev/learn/choosing-the-state-structure))

+## Avoiding State Duplications

+"instead of a `selectedItem` object (which creates a duplication with objects inside `items`), you hold the `selectedId` in state, and then get the `selectedItem` by searching the `items` array for an item with that ID . . .
+You didn’t need to hold *the selected item* in state, because only the *selected ID* is essential.
+The rest could be calculated during render." ([React](https://react.dev/learn/choosing-the-state-structure))